deankoch/UYRW_data/markdown/get_helperfun.md

 ## libraries

-These CRAN packages are quite useful, and are required by most of the scripts in the repository.
+These CRAN packages are quite useful, and are required by some of the scripts in the repository.
 If any of these are not already installed on your machine, run `install.packages(...)` to get them.
 [`raster`](https://rspatial.org/raster/) handles raster data such as